Te Kooti's War: Invasion of the Urewera

 Te Kooti and his party, about 150 warriors and some women, headed for Taupō.
 On the way he launched a raid on an encampment of militia cavalry from the Bay of Plenty at Opepe, about 15 mi from Lake Taupō, on 7 June.
 The militia were an escort party for Colonel St. John, who was scouting potential positions for forts and had gone on ahead.
-The militia at Opepe were expecting to be joined by some kupapa and took Te Kooti's vanguard to be who they were waiting for.
+The militia at Opepe were expecting to be joined by some kūpapa and took Te Kooti's vanguard to be who they were waiting for.
 Once Te Kooti's men entered the encampment they killed nine militia while five others escaped.
 Te Kooti gained all their arms and supplies.

 He destroyed the pā of two hapu who had earlier refused to give him refuge or assistance, then arrived on 10 June at Tauranga, at the southern end of Lake Taupō, occupying the settlement for more than a week before moving to Moerangi, southwest of the lake, taking more prisoners as he travelled.

-Early in July Te Kooti and his followers and prisoners, a group of possibly more than 800, set off for Tokangamutu, the temporary residence of Māori king Tāwhiao near Te Kuiti, where he hoped to either force Tāwhiao into an alliance or topple him.
+Early in July Te Kooti and his followers and prisoners, a group of possibly more than 800, set off for Tokangamutu, the temporary residence of Māori king Tāwhiao near Te Kūiti, where he hoped to either force Tāwhiao into an alliance or topple him.